 So how does one work an ugly sweater in the best way possible?
 So glad you asked!
 Here’s a few techniques guest writer, Christine Rudolph, is sharing to help you work your ugly fashion sweater.

 Styling your ugly Christmas sweater

-Jeans blend in with anything, and work really well with everything.
-Jeans help give a casual look as if the sweater was meant to be worn with them.
+Jeans blend in with anything, and work well with everything.
 With the right color combination, jeans complement the ugly Christmas sweater.

 Track Pants and Sneakers

 Track pants, and sneakers, help to give you an athletic look.
-They’re both really comfortable, and can be worn at home while you watch a movie on your couch, as well as make an ugly Christmas sweater even worse, which will totally solidify winning any ugly Christmas sweater contest you enter.
+They’re both comfortable.
+Even better?
+Both help an ugly Christmas sweater even worse, which will solidify winning any ugly Christmas sweater contest you enter.
 Sneakers complete the look; consider it as a cherry on top of a cake.
 Or a pom pom on the top of the sweater.

 Customizing your sweater

 Customize your sweater to add more flare, and color, to it to make it look more appealing.
 You could add custom patches on it!
 Perhaps you want to add bells on it, or extra lacing, to make it stand out.
 Alter it in any way you want, even if it’s the most ridiculous thing, remember the point of this is to let loose, and live freely.
 So the more hideous it is, the better.

 Skirts, and flats, sort of steal all the attention, and lime light, from that ugly sweater.
 So if you’re new to letting loose, and still can’t give up all fashion, rest assured, the ugliness of the sweater will be sort of camouflaged by the skirt, so the overall look, will ease your mind.